maitrungduc1410/ipfs-blockchain/README.md

 This project demo how to intergrate blockchain with IPFS to store and track file history.
 This app build with Laravel, VueJS, IPFS and Ethereum blockchain

+## Introduction
+Saving data on blockchain is very expensive.
+You should see this [article](https://medium.com/ipdb-blog/forever-isnt-free-the-cost-of-storage-on-a-blockchain-database-59003f63e01).

+With [IPFS](https://ipfs.io/) we can "save" a lot of data into blockchain by saving the hash of data which saved in IPFS system.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.